 Oxford, £1m, Leeds, £0.6m, Manchester, £0.65m and Leicester £0.4m.

 Where use values are concerned agricultural land is always at the bottom of the hierarchy, as shown in fig.1 below; Industrial land is always more valuable, and residential more valuable than both.
 In prime urban areas residential land can attain very high values: In London in the Chelsea Barracks redevelopment scheme of 2008, the 12.8 acre site was sold for £959m. (£75m/acre) (4).
 In London W1 in 2019 a residential plot was being offered for sale (without planning consent) at the rate of £576m/acre (5).

-The point being made here is that there is such a vast difference between urban and rural land values where LVT revenue potential is concerned that, in the case of farmland, the simple application of a tax measured directly according to site value is not sufficient; clearly the factor of land area plays a more significant part.
+The point being made here is that there is such a vast difference between urban and rural land values where LVT revenue potential is concerned that, in the case of farmland, the simple application of a tax measured only according to site value is not sufficient; the factor of land area plays a more significant part.
 Using the figures for Oxfordshire above, it would require 188 acres of prime farmland to match the value of 1 acre of residential land in Oxford itself.
 In the central London example, a one acre site would require an equivalent farm area of almost 27,000 acres.

 In a book on real estate investment in the US (7), Prof. Roger J. Brown presents an interesting analysis of land use rental values for a hypothetical city in which he breaks down the values and areas of different uses ranging from commercial, light industrial, residential, heavy industrial and agricultural.
 He shows these results in a diagram that bears a striking resemblance to fig.16 in the part 2 explanation, which I show again here in fig.1 as a linear curve with the different zones indicated in similar proportions to those in Prof. Brown’s diagram.